freitasgouvea/token-erc-20/README.md

 This standard provides basic functionality to transfer tokens, as well as allow tokens to be approved so they can be spent by another on-chain third party.E

-More Information about Solidity and ERC-20:
+More Information about Solidity Language and ERC-20 Standard:

 - [Solidity](https://solidity.readthedocs.io/en/v0.6.8/): `v0.6.8`
 - [ERC-20](https://eips.ethereum.org/EIPS/eip-20)

+## Erc-20 Methods

+### Constructor

+The `constructor` function set the `name`, `symbol`, `decimals` and `totalSupply` of the token.

+### Balance

+The view function `balanceOf` returns the account balance of account with address `_owner`.

+### Transfer and transferFrom

+The method `transfer` transfers '_value' amount of tokens to address '_to', and fire the 'Transfer' event.

+The method  `transferFrom` transfers '_value' amount of tokens from address '_from' to address '_to', and fire the 'Transfer' event.

+### Approve

+The method 'approve' allows '_spender' to withdraw from one account multiple times, up to the '_value' amount.

+If this function is called again it overwrites the current allowance with '_value'.

+### Allowance

+The view function `allowance` returns the amount which address '_spender' is still allowed to withdraw from '_owner'.

 ### Mint And Burn

+Those methods are not a ERC-20 standard but are commonly used to create and destroy tokens.

-The mint function creates amount tokens and assigns them to account, increasing the total supply.
+The `mintTo` function creates `amount` tokens and assigns them to `account`, increasing the total supply.

-The burn function destroys amount tokens from account, reducing the total supply.
+The `burnFrom` function destroys `amount` tokens from `account`, reducing the total supply.

-Only owner can mint or burn tokens in this case.
+Only owner can mintTo or burnTo tokens in this case.

+## Erc-20 Modules in this example

 ### Ownable